WARP-LAB/WARP-GUIDES-WEBPACK/04-devserver/readme.md

 and save file.

-Webpage is automatically refreshed showing the change in SCSS, which is nice.
-However, the text you entered in input field is lost as the page got refreshed.
-Or if put otherwise, *you lost state* which is very inconvenient (especially once you'll get to frontend frameworks that are stateful).
+Webpage is automatically refreshed showing the change in SCSS, which is nice and works OOB.
+However, the text entered in the input field is lost as the page got refreshed.
+Or if put otherwise, *the state was lost*.
+It is inconvenient, especially once one gets to frontend frameworks that are stateful.

-We can do better!
+*The concept* is stateful reload.

-Enable hot reloading in development
+## Enable hot reloading in development

+_webpack.front.config.js_

 ```javascript
 // ...